xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 - And [guicey extensions](guide/modules.md) - `GuiceyBundle`

 All of these modules are supposed to be used together.
 In some cases, guicey explicitly provides wrapping modules (e.g. the [jdbi](extras/jdbi3.md) wrapper around the [dropwizard module](https://www.dropwizard.io/en/latest/manual/jdbi3.html)).
-Such wrappers usually provide additional features and enhancements that would be impossible with a single module type.
+Such wrappers provide guice related features and enhancements, impossible in vanilla dropwizard modules.

 ## Guicey bundle

-As it [was described](concepts.md#bundles), guicey introduces its own [bundle](guide/bundles.md) because guicey provides additional configuration features.
-Even the simple use cases require some configuration of guice modules.
+As described [here](concepts.md#bundles), guicey introduces its own [bundle](guide/bundles.md) because guicey provides additional configuration features.
+Even a simple use case may have a need to configure guice modules from a bundle.

 *Prefer `GuiceyBundle` over dropwizard `Bundle`* for developing re-usable modules.
 Of course, if module is very generic (does not depend on guice) you can use a pure dropwizard module